 - Those whose travel is considered a national interest for Australia

-The above travelers must make an exemption application at least 48 hours prior to departure and must submit sufficient documentation to support their claims.
+The above travellers must make an exemption application at least 48 hours prior to departure and must submit sufficient documentation to support their claims.

 Foreign citizens who transit through an Australian airport en route to a different destination do not need to apply for an exemption if they comply with the following conditions: